COLD SPRING, NY

 Accommodations and dining, including al fresco restaurants, are excellent.

-A little planning ahead could include a canoe trip on Constitution Marsh or a walk to the sanctuary of the National Audubon Society, just south of Cold Spring at the end of Indian Brook Trail.
+The area also appeals to culture and nature lovers with opportunities to "make a perfect weekend of it."
+Plan a canoe trip on Constitution Marsh or a walk to the sanctuary of the National Audubon Society, just south of Cold Spring at the end of Indian Brook Trail.

 Here are some local links of interest: